On the relation between the Einstein field equations and the Jacobi-Ricci-Bianchi system: Tetrad formalisms

 is symmetric.
 In addition the Einstein tensor is then divergence-free, such that the matter field equations must be compatible with ${T^{ab}}_{;b}=0$.
 In this approach the remaining trace-free part of the curvature is given by the Weyl-tensor, which is \emph{defined} by

-As noticed in \cite{Edg80} one can remove the tetrad components ${e_a}^i$ from the system and view the operators $\bm{e}_a$ as the third set of variables alongside the ${\gamma^c}_{ab}$ and the matter fields.
-The governing equations are then the commutator relations (\ref{commut}), formally describing the behaviour of the $\bm{e}_a$ `variables', the Jacobi equations (\ref{Jacobibis}) and the field equations (\ref{EFE}) together with the matter field equations.\\
+As noticed in \cite{Edg80} one can remove the tetrad components ${e_a}^i$ from the system and view the operators $\partial_a$ as the third set of variables alongside the ${\gamma^c}_{ab}$ and the matter fields.
+The governing equations are then the commutator relations (\ref{commut}), formally describing the behaviour of the $\partial_a$ `variables', the Jacobi equations (\ref{Jacobibis}) and the field equations (\ref{EFE}) together with the matter field equations.\\

-Because of the special role played by the Weyl tensor in the construction of exact solutions or in the classification of space-time geometries, it has become customary to include the components of the Weyl tensor as extra variables in the previous system.
-In the case of an orthonormal tetrad formalism one decomposes then the Weyl tensor with respect to a timelike congruence defined by $\bm{u}=\bm{e}_0$ into its electric and magnetic components,\footnote{The Levi-Civita tensor $\bm{\eta}$ is normalized such that (tetrad indices!) $\eta_{0123}=-1$; we also define $\varepsilon_{abc}=\eta_{abcd}u^d$, while $h_{ab}$ is the projector in the instantaneous 3-spaces orthogonal to $\bm{u}$, defined by $h_{ab}=g_{ab}+u_au_b$.}
+Because of the special role played by the Weyl tensor in the construction of exact solutions and in the classification of spacetime geometries, it has become customary to include the components of the Weyl tensor as extra variables in the previous system.
+In the case of an orthonormal tetrad formalism one decomposes then the Weyl tensor with respect to a time-like congruence defined by $\bm{u}=\partial_0$ into its electric and magnetic components,\footnote{The Levi-Civita tensor $\bm{\eta}$ is normalized such that (tetrad indices!) $\eta_{0123}=-1$; we also define $\varepsilon_{abc}=\eta_{abcd}u^d$, while $h_{ab}$ is the projector in the instantaneous 3-spaces orthogonal to $\bm{u}$, defined by $h_{ab}=g_{ab}+u_au_b$.}

 or

 Provided the Jacobi equations hold and the Riemann tensor is defined by (\ref{cartan2bis}), both $E_{ab}$ and $H_{ab}$ are then symmetric and trace-free.\\